YCChenVictor/blog-frontend/_posts/software/operating_system/2021-12-24-process-management.md

 ## Introduction

 * A process is an instance of a program that is executing on a computer.
 Each process has its own memory space and runs independently of other processes.
-* Process management involves creating, scheduling, and managing processes.
-Process management is responsible for managing the execution of processes to ensure that they run efficiently and don't interfere with each other.
+* Process management involves creating, scheduling, and managing processes to ensure that they run efficiently and don't interfere with each other.
-* The system also manages the state of each process, including whether it is running, blocked, or waiting for input.
+* Process management also manages the state of each process, including whether it is running, blocked, or waiting for input.
 In addition, the process management system is responsible for terminating processes when they are no longer needed.
 * One of the key functions of process management is CPU scheduling, which involves determining which process should be executed next.
 The scheduler allocates the CPU to the most deserving process, based on a set of predefined criteria, such as priority or time slice.
 * By managing processes properly, the operating system can ensure that resources are used efficiently and that processes run smoothly.